kaist-cp/rmem-persistency/README.md

 ## Run an example

-We use our model checker to verify several representative persistent synchronization examples, including the "Atomic Persists" example in [Raad et al. (Example 3)](http://plv.mpi-sws.org/pog/paper.pdf) for modeling persistent transaction.
+We use our model checker to verify several representative persistent synchronization examples in [2], including the "Atomic Persists" example in [Raad et al. (Example 3)](http://plv.mpi-sws.org/pog/paper.pdf) for modeling persistent transaction.
 All of these examples are in [parmv8-view-examples](parmv8-view-examples).
+(The CommitE example involving I/O in [2] is not verified yet by the model checker because it currently does not support I/O instructions.
+We believe it is straightforward to support them as done in [Kang et al.](https://sf.snu.ac.kr/promise-concurrency/) and verify the example.)

 ### How to run and verify an example